libbytanner/startup/notes.md

 Login functionality -- create a js authorization state class, then just write functions line "onLogin" and "onLogout" in which you change the authorization state, which then routes to a different page.

 Hooks manage state-- with hooks you can change the state of different components
+Per my understanding, useState allows you to set and change the state, and useEffect allows you to run a function when the state changes.
+By default, useEffect runs every time the component is rendered, but you can declare when to run it.